poole/lanyon/_posts/2017-07-12-renamed-types.md

 introduce a new [Energy type](https://github.com/hunterloftis/pbr/blob/gh-pages/pbr/energy.go), a Vector3 that exclusively deals with light energy.

-Now, Energies, Directions, and Vector3s are easy to differentiate and the compiler understands that "Violet divided by Up minus a Line" makes no sense.
+Now Energies, Directions, and Vector3s are easy to differentiate and the compiler understands that "violet divided by p minus a line" makes no sense.

 ```go
 func (m *Material) reflect(norm, inc Direction, rnd *rand.Rand) (bool, Direction, Energy)